 To get rid of them, you must add enough shock treatment — which is usually a chlorine-based chemical — to clear the water.

-1. Follow the instructions on the container of pool shock.
+- Follow the instructions on the container.
 Always measure and mix carefully, according to the manufacturer’s directions.

 You should also be prepared to shock your pool after any extreme weather as well as at the beginning and end of the pool season.

-Our goal at Van Dorn Pools and Spas is to help our clients maintain and enjoy their above ground swimming pools to the fullest.
-Visit any of our three locations to stock up on pool accessories or to find more information about pool care and maintenance.
-For more helpful information, visit our blog.
+Our goal at Van Dorn Pools and Spas is to help our clients maintain and enjoy their above-ground swimming pools to the fullest.